Sylius/Sylius/UPGRADE-1.13.md

         )
     ```

+1. Passing `Doctrine\Bundle\DoctrineBundle\Registry $doctrineRegistry`
+   to `Sylius\Bundle\CoreBundle\Installer\Provider\DatabaseSetupCommandsProvider` constructor is deprecated.
+   Pass `Doctrine\ORM\EntityManagerInterface $entityManager` instead.
+This will be mandatory in Sylius 2.0.

-1. Not passing an `$entityManager` and passing a `$doctrineRegistry`
+1. Not passing `Symfony\Component\Config\FileLocatorInterface $fileLocator`
+   to `Sylius\Bundle\CoreBundle\Fixture\Factory\ProductExampleFactory`
-   to `Sylius\Bundle\CoreBundle\Installer\Provider\DatabaseSetupCommandsProvider` constructor is deprecated and will be
+   constructor is deprecated and will be prohibited in Sylius 2.0.

+1. Not passing `Sylius\Component\Resource\Repository\RepositoryInterface $localeRepository`
+   as the sixth argument to `Sylius\Bundle\CoreBundle\Fixture\Factory\PromotionExampleFactory`
+   is deprecated and will be prohibited in Sylius 2.0.

+1. The first parameter `Sylius\Component\Promotion\Checker\Rule\RuleCheckerInterface $itemTotalRuleChecker` of the
+   constructor in the `Sylius\Component\Core\Promotion\Checker\Rule\ItemTotalRuleChecker`
+   class has been deprecated and will be removed in Sylius 2.0.

+1. Passing `Symfony\Component\Messenger\MessageBusInterface $eventBus`
+   to `Sylius\Bundle\CoreBundle\CatalogPromotion\Processor\CatalogPromotionRemovalProcessor`
+   as a second and third argument is deprecated.

+1. Passing `Sylius\Bundle\AdminBundle\EmailManager\OrderEmailManagerInterface`
+   to `Sylius\Bundle\AdminBundle\Action\ResendOrderConfirmationEmailAction`
+   as the second constructor argument is deprecated,
+   use `Sylius\Bundle\CoreBundle\MessageDispatcher\ResendOrderConfirmationEmailDispatcherInterface` instead.

+1. Passing `Sylius\Bundle\AdminBundle\EmailManager\ShipmentEmailManagerInterface`
+   to `Sylius\Bundle\AdminBundle\Action\ResendShipmentConfirmationEmailAction` as the second constructor argument is
+   deprecated,
+   use `Sylius\Bundle\CoreBundle\MessageDispatcher\ResendShipmentConfirmationEmailDispatcherInterface` instead.

+1. Passing `Sylius\Bundle\AdminBundle\EmailManager\ShipmentEmailManagerInterface`
+   to `Sylius\Bundle\AdminBundle\EventListener\ShipmentShipListener` as the first constructor argument is deprecated,
+   use `Sylius\Bundle\CoreBundle\Mailer\ShipmentEmailManagerInterface` instead.

+1. Passing `Sylius\Bundle\ShopBundle\EmailManager\OrderEmailManagerInterface`
+   to `Sylius\Bundle\ShopBundle\EventListener\OrderCompleteListener` as the first constructor argument is deprecated,
+   use `Sylius\Bundle\CoreBundle\Mailer\OrderEmailManagerInterface` instead.

+1. Passing `Sylius\Bundle\ShopBundle\EmailManager\ContactEmailManagerInterface $contactEmailManager`
+   to `Sylius\Bundle\ShopBundle\Controller\ContactController` as the seventh constructor argument is deprecated,
+   use `Sylius\Bundle\CoreBundle\Mailer\ContactEmailManagerInterface` instead.

+1. Not passing `Sylius\Bundle\CoreBundle\CatalogPromotion\Announcer\CatalogPromotionRemovalAnnouncerInterface`
+   to `Sylius\Bundle\CoreBundle\CatalogPromotion\Processor\CatalogPromotionRemovalProcessor`
+   as the second constructor argument is deprecated.

+1. Not passing `Doctrine\Persistence\ObjectManager` to `Sylius\Component\Core\Updater\UnpaidOrdersStateUpdater`
+   as the fifth constructor argument is deprecated.

+1. Not passing `Symfony\Component\Filesystem\Filesystem` as fourth argument and parameters file path as fifth
-   prohibited in Sylius 2.0.
+   to `Sylius\Bundle\CoreBundle\Installer\Setup\LocaleSetup` is deprecated and will be prohibited in Sylius 2.0.

+1. Not passing `Sylius\Component\Core\Checker\ProductVariantLowestPriceDisplayCheckerInterface`
+   to `Sylius\Component\Core\Calculator\ProductVariantPriceCalculator`
+   as the first constructor argument is deprecated.

+1. Not passing an instance of `Symfony\Component\PropertyAccess\PropertyAccessorInterface`
+   to `Sylius\Bundle\CoreBundle\Validator\Constraints\HasEnabledEntityValidator`
+   as the second argument is deprecated.

+1. Not passing an instance of `Sylius\Component\Core\Payment\Remover\OrderPaymentsRemoverInterface`
+   and a collection of unprocessable order states to `Sylius\Component\Core\OrderProcessing\OrderPaymentProcessor`
+   as the third and fourth arguments respectively is deprecated.

+1. Not passing an instance of `Sylius\Component\Core\Distributor\ProportionalIntegerDistributorInterface`
+   to `Sylius\Component\Core\Taxation\Applicator\OrderItemsTaxesApplicator` and
+   to `Sylius\Component\Core\Taxation\Applicator\OrderItemUnitsTaxesApplicator`
+   as the last argument is deprecated.

+1. Passing an instance of `Sylius\Component\Resource\Translation\Provider\TranslationLocaleProviderInterface` as the
+   first constructor argument
+   to `Sylius\Bundle\AttributeBundle\Form\Type\AttributeType\Configuration\SelectAttributeChoicesCollectionType` has
+   been deprecated.

-1. Not passing a `$fileLocator` to `Sylius\Bundle\CoreBundle\Fixture\Factory\ProductExampleFactory` constructor is
+1. Not passing a `Symfony\Component\Routing\RouterInterface $router`
+   to `Sylius\Bundle\AdminBundle\Controller\ImpersonateUserController` as the fourth argument is
    deprecated and will be prohibited in Sylius 2.0.

-1. Change in the `Sylius\Bundle\CoreBundle\Fixture\Factory\PromotionExampleFactory` constructor:
-   Added the `$localeRepository` argument to the constructor of the `PromotionExampleFactory` class.
-Not passing an
-   instance of `RepositoryInterface` for the `locale` entity repository in `$localeRepository` was marked as deprecated
+1. The name of the second constructor argument of `Sylius\Bundle\AdminBundle\Action\ResendOrderConfirmationEmailAction`
+   is
-   and will be prohibited in Sylius 2.0.
+   deprecated and will be renamed to `$resendOrderConfirmationEmailDispatcher`.

-1. The first parameter of the constructor in the `Sylius\Component\Core\Promotion\Checker\Rule\ItemTotalRuleChecker`
+1. The name of the second constructor argument
+   of `Sylius\Bundle\AdminBundle\Action\ResendShipmentConfirmationEmailAction` is
-   class has been deprecated and will be removed in Sylius 2.0.
+   deprecated and will be renamed to `$resendShipmentConfirmationEmailDispatcher`.

 1. Starting with Sylius `1.13` we provided a possibility to use the Symfony Workflow as your State Machine.
 To allow a
    smooth transition we created a new package called `sylius/state-machine-abstraction`, which provides a configurable